DevSquads/PopcornTask/README.md

 ### UI
 - Login form.
 [Done]
 - List of available popcorns, where each item in the list contains price, and type.
 [Done]
 - List of orders.
+[Done]
 - Create order.
+[Done]
 - Edit order.
+[Done]
 - Delete order.
+[Done]
 - Styles and colors are up to you.
 ### Functionality
 - Login with preexisting user.
 [Done] username: dev & password: dev
 - Order popcorn, edit order, delete order.
+[Done]
 # Stack
 - Choosing the tech stack is up to you.
 [Chose Microsoft Stack .NET MVC with SQL Server]
 # Nice to have
 - Tests.
 [Present]
 - Organized and well written git commit history.
+[I hope mine is]
 - E2E tests.